A Unique Prototype – The Second Weems Made

 The size was later increased to 25mm in 1938 with the introduction of the 37.9 calibre.

-Whilst we have no movement and lug profile picture of Weems actual watch, piece #2 has a movement stamped Patented 6 March 1911 and both prototype pieces have consecutive serial numbers more than 10 years prior to their production and delivery in the 1928 and 1930.
+Whilst we have no movement and lug profile picture of Weems actual watch, piece #2 has a movement stamped Patented 6 March 1911 that points to the repurposed dual time Turkish pocket watch movement from which they heralded.
+Both prototype pieces have consecutive serial numbers that are more than 10 years prior to their production in 1928 and 1929.

 Weems prototype Calibre 18.69N

-Longines archives note that Weems watch and the second prototype piece ever made used repurposed dual time 18.69N pocket watch calibres originally destined for the Turkish retailer Nacib Djezvidjian.
-The gilt silver movement clearly signed Patented 6 March 1911, with serial number 3585868, which was made approximately 10 years prior to the delivery date of 1930.
+Longines archives note that Weems watch and the second prototype piece ever made use of repurposed dual time 18.69N pocket watch calibres that were originally destined for the Turkish retailer Nacib Djezvidjian.
+The gilt silver movement clearly signed Patented 6 March 1911, with serial number 3585868, was made approximately 10 years prior to the 1929 year of production.

 Weems prototype Lindbergh type 1 hour angle